CEED/Laghos/README.md

   partially assembled) and is applied just twice per "assembly".
 Both the preparation and the application costs are important for this operator.
 - Domain-decomposed MPI parallelism.
-- Automatic mesh refinement (AMR) with parallel partitioning and load balancing based on MFEM's non-conforming mesh algorithm that partitions a space-filling curve.
+- Adaptive mesh refinement (AMR) with parallel partitioning and load balancing based on MFEM's non-conforming mesh algorithm that partitions a space-filling curve.
 Only the Sedov problem (#1) is supported.
 - Optional in-situ visualization with [GLVis](http:/glvis.org) and data output